The Star-Spangled Girl: Plot overview

 The story is a love triangle, mixed with politics.
 Roommates and radicals Andy Hobart and Norman Cornell are two earnest young men using their San Francisco apartment as a publishing office for their magazine, Fallout, which is dedicated to fighting "the system" in America, but they barely make a living working on the magazine.
 Former Olympic swimmer Sophie Rauschmeyer, an all-American Southern girl, moves into the apartment next door.
 Her friendliness and charm leave Norman hopelessly smitten, but what is love at first sight (or, as the play has it, first smell) for Norman is not reciprocated.
 Norman's obsession with Sophie causes Andy to hire her just to sustain the magazine's operation.
-Meanwhile, Andy finds himself dealing with angry phone calls from the printer demanding payment, while also trying to divert the landlady's attention away from unpaid rent by taking her on motorcycle rides and surfing trips.
-The landlady mistakenly believes that they are editing a highly subversive magazine, which adds to Sophie's frustrations.
-However, Sophie soon realizes that her main concern is actually the unwanted advances of another man.
-As the story unfolds, Sophie develops feelings for Andy, despite their political differences, which puts both the magazine and their friendship at risk of falling apart.
+Meanwhile, Andy is fielding telephone calls from the irate printer who wants to collect the money due him, and distracting the landlady from thoughts of back rent with motorcycle rides and surfing expeditions.
+While she is convinced that they are editing a dangerously subversive magazine, Sophie soon finds that her real source of annoyance is that the wrong man is pressing his attentions on her.
+Sophie then falls for Andy, though they are at odds politically, threatening to destroy the magazine and the men's friendship.